Skip to content

 Is It Hard to Get Into Northeast Wisconsin Technical College?
 Acceptance Rate & Requirements

 Northeast Wisconsin Technical College, located in Green Bay, Wisconsin, enrolls students across a range of programs.
-The school reports a graduation rate of roughly 49%.
+The graduation rate is roughly 49%.

 Can I Afford It?